 1/3 c buttermilk (see note above) or plain yogurt

 A little at a time, alternately add the flour and lemon juice mixtures to the oil and sugar mixture.

 1/3 c poppy seeds

-Mix well and pour batter into the prepared loaf pan and smooth top to even.
+Mix well then pour batter into the prepared loaf pan and smooth top to even.